2016 College Basketball Analysis and Predictions

 What was the Data and How was it Analyzed?

-The Data Viz and Predictive Analytics team pulled publically available data from multiple sources including: ESPN.com, Wikipedia & GPS Visualizer.
-The key statistics include: College Basketball Power Index (BPI), Strength of Schedule, Conference Rank, Win/Loss in the last 12 games and Net Points vs. Average.
+The Data Viz and Predictive Analytics team pulled publicly available data from multiple sources including: ESPN.com, Wikipedia & GPS Visualizer.
+The key statistics include: College Basketball Power Index (BPI), Defensive/Offensive Quotient, Strength of Schedule Deviation, Conference Rank, Win/Loss, Nets Points vs Average, and Average Scoring Margin.
 Each individual match-up was compared and analyzed on a team-by-team basis.

 SAP Predictive Analytics determines significant measures making the most contribution to our predictive model.
 Of all 351 Division 1 basketball teams, we isolate the 68 tournament teams for a robust analysis.

-Looking at initial results, we see that Average Scoring Margin and Strength of Schedule together make up more than 25% of our model.
+Looking at initial results, we see that Offensive Quotient makes up over 40% of our model.

-We use the KxIndex results to rank and choose our teams in our bracket.
-Several matchups however are too close to confidently pick so we are deep diving with additional analysis.
+Several matchups however are too close to confidently pick so we are deep diving in SAP Lumira for additional analysis.

 How do teams play against quality opponents?
 Quality wins against tough opponents can be a great predictor.
-While Kentucky has gone unbeaten this year it has only played 5 games against top-25 ranked teams.
-Kansas is seemingly battle-tested having played 14 top-25 ranked opponents and winning 9 games.
+While Texas A&m has gone unbeaten this year against top 25 ranked teams, they has only played 3 games against them.
+Kansas is seemingly battle-tested having played 10 games against top-25 ranked opponents and winning 7 of them.

 We then turned to SAP Predictive Analytics to crunch through the data.
-Building a cluster analysis to get an idea of how the teams split out based on their rankings:
+Building a cluster analysis to get an idea of how the teams split out based on their BPI Ranking:

 The team then built a Decision Tree on the variables to get an idea if this lined up with the Cluster break out found in the first 2 steps while using variables from the regression analysis:

-Be sure to check back to www.sap.com/vizthemadness for weekly updates to the bracket during the tournament.
+Be sure to check back to www.sap.com/vizthemadness for updates to the bracket during the tournament.

 - March Madness Predictions with SAP Lumira by Craig Powers